cosmos/sdk-tutorials/voter/index.md

 starport type vote pollID option
 ```

+This command creates a vote type transaction with:
-- A vote type transaction has the poll ID and an option.
+- A poll ID
-- An option is the string representation of the selected answer.
+- An option that is a string representation of the selected answer

 Now, restart the application.
 Remember to use the `--reset-once` flag to recognize the code changes.